Banks in Canada:

 Running time: 22:03 minutes

-In this episode of Strategy Talks, Diane Kazarian, banking and capital markets national leader, and George Sheen, financial services national leader discuss some of the findings of the Canadian Banks 2010 report, and how Canada stacks up globally.
+In this episode of Strategy Talks, Diane Kazarian, banking and capital markets national leader, and George Sheen, former financial services national leader discuss some of the findings of the Canadian Banks 2010 report, and how Canada stacks up globally.

 Voiceover: Welcome to Strategy Talks, the business podcast series from PricewaterhouseCoopers Canada.
 Hosted by Dean Mullett, a corporate finance partner specializing in Capital Markets and M&A, and Helen Mallovy Hicks, a partner the Dispute Analysis and Valuations group, this interview series, featuring new topics and guests every episode, is designed to give you valuable insight into some of today's hottest issues affecting your business.